EnriFort/MSc-Cybersecurity/Ethical Hacking/ethLabNote.md

 ## 03 - Web Security p1
-Usually a website comes with: HTML (foundation), CSS (aesthetics) and JavaScript (dynamic behavior).
+Usually a website comes with: **HTML** (*foundation*), **CSS** (*aesthetics*) and *JavaScript* (*dynamic behavior*).
 They often utilize additional frameworks and libraries.

 ### OWASP
-(Open Worldwide Application Security Project) is an open community dedicated to enabling organizations to develop, purchase, and maintain applications and APIs that can be trusted.
+**OWASP** - *Open Worldwide Application Security Project* is an open community dedicated to enabling organizations to develop, purchase, and maintain applications and APIs that can be trusted.
 OWASP top ten manta ins the list of top 10 web application and top 10 API security issues.

 ### Web Application Enumeration
-It is the process of systematically identifying and cataloging information (e.g. using Gobuster*7) about a target web application.
+It is the process of systematically identifying and cataloging information (e.g. using **Gobuster**) about a target web application.
 It is essential in the reconnaissance stage and lateral movement.

 #### GOBUSTER
 It is a brute-forcer for URLs, vhosts, DNS subdomain, GCP buckets...